Flytime Fest

 Flytime Fest is an annual music festival held each December in Lagos, Nigeria, showcasing performances by prominent Nigerian and international artists across genres including Afrobeats, hip hop, and R&B. Organized by Flytime Promotions, the event evolved from the earlier Rhythm Unplugged concert series established in 2004 by Cecil Hammond.

 History

-Flytime Fest originated as Rhythm Unplugged in 2004, created to provide a platform for emerging and established Nigerian talent in music and comedy.
+Flytime Fest originated as Rhythm Unplugged in 2004, an event established to showcase emerging and established Nigerian talent in music and comedy.
 The event expanded significantly, transforming in 2018 into the multi-day festival known as Flytime Fest, incorporating international artists and diversifying its musical scope.

 Event format

 Flytime Fest typically spans four to five days at Lagos' Eko Convention Centre.
 Each festival day features different headlining and supporting acts from Nigeria and abroad, contributing significantly to Lagos' entertainment scene during the popular tourist season known as "Detty December."

 Cultural impact

 Flytime Fest contributes significantly to the "Detty December" festive season, when Lagos attracts international tourists and diaspora Nigerians, enhancing Lagos' reputation as a cultural and entertainment hub.